mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Priority Accumulator

 The next big bandwidth optimization I did was to send only a subset of cubes in each packet.
-This gave me fine control over the amount of bandwidth send, by setting a maximum packet size and sending only the set of updates that fit in each packet.
+This gave me fine control over the amount of bandwidth sent, by setting a maximum packet size and sending only the set of updates that fit in each packet.

 Here's how it works in practice: